ConquerorsOfMystery/seabass/README.md

 All work on metaprogramming in CBAS has exponential gains in productivity due to the nature of metaprogramming, so as more work happens, the work itself should get quicker (the core concept of metaprogramming).

-# Are you planning on self-hosting the compiler?
+## Are you planning on self-hosting the compiler?

 It would be fairly trivial to port the compiler into its own language, however I do not find this necessary at the current time.
 The C99 implementation works wonderfully.

+It is a TODO.

-# If I used CBAS right now using only what is already here, what would I get?
+## If I used CBAS right now using only what is already here, what would I get?

-An extremely portable C-like language with much better macros.
+An extremely portable, easily automated C-like language with much better macros.
 FFI with C is fairly trivial to set up too, so you could forward your favorite libraries and use them without too much hassle.

 Metaprogramming in CBAS is extremely advanced compared to other languages, but not quite "breathing fire and firing